Djibril Cissé: Other pursuits

 Cissé had a cameo role in a French action comedy film Taxi 4, featuring in a high-speed driving scene.

 Cissé has his own clothing range and fragrance, branded "Mr Lenoir".

 In 2015, he participated in season 6 of Danse avec les stars, the French version of Dancing with the Stars with his partner Silvia Notargiacomo but got eliminated first, finishing in last place.
 In 2021, he took part in the second season of Mask Singer, disguised as a skeleton.

 Legal issues

+In January 2006, Cissé was cautioned in regards to assaulting his wife.
 In October 2015, Cissé was one of four people arrested in France over an alleged attempt to blackmail Mathieu Valbuena in a sex tape extortion plot.
 He was removed from the investigation in January 2021.
 On 13 November 2024, the Bastia court in Corsica sentenced him to a suspended eight-month prison sentence and a €20,000 fine for tax fraud.